lmterryn/ITSMe/README.md

 ## Individual tree structural metrics

-structural metrics which can be calculated with the ITSMe package are summarized in the tables below.
+Structural metrics which can be calculated with the ITSMe package are summarized in the tables below.

 ### Basic structural metrics